 Power – The power points in the room are all on the opposite walls to the bed.
 Even with a three-metre iPhone charging cable, this means I had to physically get out of bed to turn off my alarm if I want my phone charged overnight.
 Harrumph factor – 7/10

-Drinks – Given the afore-mentioned health kick (see Breakfast) I was not really in the market for alcoholic hotel complaintsbeverages this week, other than a few compulsory beers in the bar watching the football.
+Drinks – Given the afore-mentioned health kick (see Breakfast) I was not really in the market for alcoholic beverages this week, other than a few compulsory beers in the bar watching the football.
 I did notice, however, that the vending machine outside my room sold gin and tonic in a can.
 But a) it cost an extortionate €7 for a 250ml tin and b) it contained no ice in and lemon.
 Harrumph factor – 6/10

 TV – The miniscule plasma (non-HD) TV in the room was fixed firmly to the wall.
 You could barely slip a credit card between it and the wall.
 Obviously, I had no reason to want to do that, but I did want to stick my hand in there to plug in the HDMI cable for my Amazon Fire and Apple TV box.
 Even with my skinny fingers it was a no-go.
 I resorted to watching an old Jeff Green DVD instead.
 Harrumph factor – 7/10